Psychtoolbox-3/psychtoolbox-3.github.com/docs/BatchAnalyzeTiming.md

 # [BatchAnalyzeTiming](BatchAnalyzeTiming)
 ##### >[Psychtoolbox](Psychtoolbox)>[PsychTests](PsychTests)

-Adrian, this function is not yet documented.
+This function is not yet documented.

  MissingDocs